 We do not suggest you buy dosages above 50 mg since there can be serious adverse reactions in some individuals.
 You may also consider other potent antioxidants such as Acetycysteine, Acetyl l-carnitine, and Carnosine.
 For better vision, consider Eyesight Rx which has acetylcysteine in it.

-Suggested use: For long term use, 10 to 50 mg of R- alpha lipoic acid capsule a few times a week is quite adequate.
+For long term use, 10 to 50 mg of R- alpha lipoic acid a few times a week is quite adequate.
 For smaller amounts, you may open a capsule by pulling on each end and drop some of it in water or juice.
 A capsule is best taken in the morning with breakfast.
 If you plan to take higher amounts, please do so under medical supervision (but sometimes doctors do not know the right amounts, either).